sendwithus/docs/v1/dripcampaign.md

    - name                 -- The sender's name
 - email_data (optional)   -- Object containing email template data
 - tags (optional)         -- Array of tags (as strings)
+- headers (optional)      -- Object contain SMTP headers to be included with the email
 - esp\_account (optional) -- ID of the ESP Account to send this email through. ex: esp\_1a2b3c4d5e
 - locale (optional)       -- Locale to send emails with